-Author: Gang Zhou Version: Unknown A type polymorphic select with boolean valued control for use in the DDF domain.
+Author: Gang Zhou Version:

+A type polymorphic select with boolean valued control for use in the DDF domain.
 In the first iteration, an input token at the control port is read and its value is noted.
 In the second iteration, if the control input read from the previous iteration is true, then an input token at the trueInput port is read and sent to the output.
 Likewise with a false control input and the falseInput port.
 It alternates between these two kinds of iterations until stopped.
 The control port must receive Boolean Tokens.
 The trueInput and falseInput ports may receive Tokens of any type.
 Because tokens are immutable, the same Token is sent to the output, rather than a copy.
 Note this actor sends an output token every two iterations.
+Contrast this with BooleanSelect which sends an output token every iteration.

 trueInput Input for tokens on the true path.
 The port type can be any type. falseInput Input for tokens on the false path.
-The port type can be any type. output The output port.
-The type is at least the type of trueInput and falseInput. control Input that selects one of the other input ports.
+The port type can be any type.

+output The output port.
+The type is at least the type of trueInput and falseInput.

+control Input that selects one of the other input ports.
 The type is boolean.